altanner/graphical-data-apps/site-build/content/posts/04charts.md

 At the end of the last section, our running Python file creates a page, we added some layout components.
 In this section, we will be bringing data into the app, and creating our first visualisation.

 ## Bringing our data into the script
 We will be using `pandas` to read our CSV file in.
-While we do not use `pandas` any further in this course, keep in mind that Streamlit is very much built with `pandas` in mind: data workflows and visualisations will usually expect to be working with dataframes.
+Streamlit is very much built with `pandas` in mind: data workflows and visualisations will usually expect to be working with dataframes.

 ### Loading up `pandas`
 Firstly, we need to update our script to import `pandas`.
 Add this at the top of your script (keep the `streamlit` import as it is):